 Superintendents and parents who have chosen periodic progress reports or dated work samples as a form of evaluation decide on a mutually satisfactory reporting schedule, usually not more than once a year.

 b.
-May school officials require more than one form of assessment?
+May school officials require more than one form of assessment or evaluation?

 The Court indicated that ONE method, not multiple methods, of assessment may be required.

-Charles discusses testing (see below) OR other means of evaluating the progress of the children, such as "periodic progress reports or dated work samples."
-Charles at 340
+Charles states the “other means of evaluating the progress of the children may be substituted for the formal testing process, such as periodic progress reports or dated work samples..”